MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsAppSetupPolicy.md

 ### Example 5

-Create a new TeamsAppSetupPolicy and install VivaConnections App in your users' personal Teams environment by settings these apps as AppPresetList.
+Create a new TeamsAppSetupPolicy and install VivaConnections App in users' personal Teams environment by setting these apps as AppPresetList.

 ```powershell
 $identity = "New-TestTeamsAppSetupPolicy" + (Get-Date -Format FileDateTimeUniversal)